FRBNY-DSGE/DSGE.jl/docs/DSGE_Julia_Style_Guide.md

 ## Defining Indices (deprecated)

-We have five functions for defining model indices, all collected into a "ModelInds990" file.
+We have several functions for defining model indices, all collected into a "ModelInds990" file.

 All functions take a name like "π_t" or "rm" and give back an index.